Édouard Drumont: Public career

-For the French legislative election of May 1898, the antisemitic activist Max Régis endorsed Drumont before this election from Algiers.
+For his anti-Panama articles, Drumont was condemned to three months' imprisonment.
+In 1893, he was an unsuccessful candidate for Deputy from Amiens; the next year he retired to Brussels.
+The Dreyfus affair helped him to regain popularity.

-On 8 May 1898, Édouard Drumont was elected triumphantly with 11,557 votes against 2,328 and 1,741 for his opponents.
+For the French legislative election of May 1898, the Anti-Jewish League of Max Régis endorsed Drumont as a candidate for Deputy from the first division of Algiers.
+Drumont was elected triumphantly with 11,557 votes against 2,328 and 1,741 for his opponents.

-Of six Algerian national deputies, four were elected on the platform of Regis's Anti-Jewish League.
+Of six French Algerian Deputies elected, four were Anti-Jewish League.

 Drumont represented Algiers in the Chamber of Deputies from 1898 to 1902.
-He was sued for accusing a parliamentary deputy of having accepted a bribe from the wealthy Jewish banker Édouard Alphonse de Rothschild to pass a piece of legislation the banker wanted.
+He was sued for accusing a Deputy of having accepted a bribe from the wealthy Jewish banker Édouard Alphonse de Rothschild to pass a piece of legislation the banker wanted.